MapNet2025/Mapnet2025.github.io/_pages/register.md

 # Registration

-MapNet [registration](https://events.humanitix.com/mapnet-2023) is now open.
+MapNet [registration]([https://events.humanitix.com/mapnet2025]) is now open.

-- Registration for MapNet 2023 is $150 NZD + Booking Fee* + GST.
-This includes dinner on Thursday 23rd November.
+- Registration for MapNet 2025 is $150 NZD + Booking Fee* + GST.
+This includes dinner on Tuesday 11th November at The Lab in Lincoln.

   *Note profits from booking fees taken through Humanitix are donated to charitable organisations.